DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Corki Hardware and System Design

 \subsection{Task Space Computed Torque Control}

 \paragraph{Workflow.} The task space computed torque control (TS-CTC) method is widely used in robotics for precise manipulation tasks due to its ability to handle reference inputs in the task space~\cite{murray2017mathematical}.
-We show the control framework in \Fig{fig:tsctc}.
+We show the control framework in Fig.~\ref{fig:tsctc}.

 The input of TS-CTC has two parts.
 The first part is the reference trajectory $x_d$, the first order derivative $\dot{x}_d$ (velocity) and the second order derivative $\Ddot{x}_d$ (acceleration) of the reference trajectory.
 The second part is the joint angles $\theta$ and joint angular velocities $\dot{\theta}$ of the robot arm from the sensors.
 The output is the joint torque $\tau$.
-We describe the control process in \Equ{equ:tsctc}.
-To achieve smooth robot control, the frequency of generating torques should be at least 100 Hz~\cite{yang2023dadu, dantec2021whole}.
+We describe the control process in Equ.~\ref{equ:tsctc}.
+Real-time robotic control, especially for smooth manipulation, necessitates high-frequency updates to joint torques.
+Generating and applying these torques at a frequency of 100 Hz is crucial for responsiveness and avoids jerky motion \cite{yang2023dadu, dantec2021whole}.

 \paragraph{Key Computing Blocks.} TS-CTC contains five key computing blocks, which are the most computationally intensive part of the whole process.
-We show them as red blocks in \Fig{fig:tsctc}.
+We show them as red blocks in Fig.~\ref{fig:tsctc}.
 The forward kinematics block calculates the pose $x$ of the end-effector in the task space based on the joint angles $\theta$.
 The Jacobian block calculates the Jacobian matrix $J(\theta)$ and the velocity $\dot{x}$ of the end-effector in the task space based on the joint angles $\theta$ and velocities $\dot{\theta}$.
 The task space mass matrix block computes the inertial matrix $M_x(\theta)$ of the robot arm in the task space based on the joint angles $\theta$.
 The task space bias force block computes the bias force $h_x(\theta, \dot{\theta})$ applied to the robot arm in the task space based on the joint angles $\theta$ and velocities $\dot{\theta}$.